-There are government bond issued by foreign government, backed by US treasury bonds, and issued in US Dollars.
+Brady Bonds are government bonds issued by foreign government, backed by US treasury bonds, and issued in US Dollars.
 These types of bonds were mostly issued by Latin American countries, and were first issued in the late 1980’s.

 While not strictly an investment that pays monthly income, US Government debt is seen as one of the safest investments.
 It’s unlikely that the US government will default on their debt, so they might be worth including in your portfolio – if only as a risk reduction tool.

 Another investment that pays interest every 6 months, Municipal bonds are seen as extremely low risk.
 The 10-year default rate is about half that of corporate bonds at just 0.1%.
 Some Municipal bonds are tax-exempt, making them even more attractive.